Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

 of each episode ready.
 To do this,
-you will need to remux the DVDISO, and somehow split the mux into individual episodes.
+you will need to remux the DVDISO, and somehow split the remux into individual episodes.
-This guide will cover the best way to do this, as well as cover some additional information that's useful if you want to release a DVD remux.
+This guide will cover different methods to accomplish this, as well as cover some additional information that's useful if you want to release a DVD remux.

 ## Understanding DVD Structure

 There are multiple ways to remux a DVDISO.
-However, it's also important to realize _what_ you are remuxing.
+However, it's also important
+to understand _what_ you are remuxing.
 DVDISOs are made up of the following:

 - **Titles**: The main content units on a DVD.
 Each title typically contains one episode, movie, or bonus feature.
+These may also contain multiple episodes in one big title.
 - **Angles**: Alternative video streams within a title, often used for different versions of the same content (such as theatrical and director's cut versions).
 - **Chapters**: Markers within a title that allow skipping to specific points, like scene transitions or commercial break points.